nosoop/hugo-tf2-motd/README.md

 ```

 (Note that media queries don't really play nicely in Firefox as of version 55, so navigating
-back to a page that requires response elements doesn't quite work.
-See the **Additional header
+back to a page that requires responsive elements doesn't quite work.
+See the **Additional
-content** section below if you want consistent behavior across browsers.
-Works fine in Chrome,
+header content** section below if you want consistent behavior across browsers.
+Works fine in
-though.)
+Chrome, though.)

 ## Options